kgreed4/BottleBuddy/README.md

 - `eval_embedding_model.py`: Evaluates the performance of the embedding-based recommendation system.

 ### `requirements.txt`
 Lists all the necessary Python packages and libraries required to run the project.
-Ensure all dependencies are installed by running:

 ### `setup.py`
 A setup script to prepare the environment for generating embeddings, running the KNN model, and evaluating the system.